khoeger/khoeger.github.io/_posts/2018-03-07-embedding-plots-in-jekyll-blog.md

 ![Slightly off of top view of a vortex, created from red dots, in Matplotlib]({{ "assets/img/2018/2018_03_16/hurricane_top.png" | absolute_url }})

 Here's an example of a 2-D embeddable and interactive image.
 {% include 2018/03_16/testMpld3.html %}
+The code for this, came from [here](https://mpld3.github.io/quickstart.html), with a minor tweak (adding lines 3 and 6) so that I could save.
+{% highlight python linenos %}
+{% include  2018/03_16/testMpld3.py%}
+{% endhighlight %}

 ## Observations
 My plots are not as easily pretty as in Bokeh or Plotly, but they're functional.
+Also, the way the interactivity only works when activated by pushing the cross-like arrow button is really cool.

 ### Matplotlib Pros
 - Interactive 2-D Plots in HTML